'We're going to war, bro': Fort Bragg's 82nd Airborne deploys to the Middle East

 The older soldiers, in their 30s and 40s, were visibly more somber, having the experience of seeing comrades come home from past deployments learning to walk on one leg or in flag-draped coffins.

-“This is the mission, man,” said Brian Knight, retired Army veteran who has been on five combat deployments to the Middle East.
+“This is the mission, man,” said Brian Knight, a retired Army veteran who has been on five combat deployments to the Middle East.
 He is the current director of a chapter of the United Service Organizations military support charity.

 “They’re answering America’s 911 call,” Knight said.
 “They’re stoked to go.
 The president called for the 82nd.”

 There was lots of wrestling holds as the troops tossed their 75-pound (34 kg) backpacks onto transport trucks.
-The packs hold everything from armor-plated vests, extra socks and underwear, to 210 rounds of ammunition for their M-4 carbine rifles.
+The packs hold everything from armor-plated vests, extra socks and underwear, to 210 rounds of ammunition for their M4 carbines.

-A sergeant pushed through the crowd shouting for anyone with type-O blood, which can be transfused into any patient.
+A sergeant pushed through the crowd shouting for anyone with Type O blood, which can be transfused into any patient.

 “The medics need you now.
 Move,” he said, before a handful of troops walked off to give a little less than a pint each.

-While members of the unit - considered the most mobile in the U.S. Army - are used to quick deployments, this was different, Lieutenant Colonel Mike Burns, an Army spokesman.
+While members of the unit - considered the most mobile in the U.S. Army - are used to quick deployments, this was different, said Lieutenant Colonel Mike Burns, an Army spokesman.

-“The guys are excited to go but none of us know how long they’ll be gone,” Burns said.
+“The guys are excited to go, but none of us know how long they’ll be gone,” Burns said.
 “That’s the toughest part.”

-Soldiers were ordered not to bring cell phones, portable video games or any other devices that could be used to communicate with friends and family back home, out of concern that details of their movements could leak out.
+Soldiers were ordered not to bring cellphones, portable video games or any other devices that could be used to communicate with friends and family back home, out of concern that details of their movements could leak out.

 “We’re an infantry brigade,” Burns said.
 “Our primary mission is ground fighting.
 This is as real as it gets.”